jakebyford/ExcelKickstarterProject/README.md

 ![Kickstarter Table](Images/fullTable.png)

-Using the Excel table (StarterBook) provided, I modify and analyze the data of 4,000 past Kickstarter projects as you attempt to uncover some market trends.
+Using the Excel table (StarterBook) provided, I modified and analyzed the data of 4,000 past Kickstarter projects in attempt to uncover some market trends.

 - I use conditional formatting to fill each cell in the `state` column with a different color, depending on whether the associated campaign was successful, failed, or canceled, or is currently live.